Skip to main content

 How fast will I hear back?

 Most visits take about five minutes to submit.
-You pick your speed — Standard, Priority, or Rush — when you start, and hear back from a physician in as little as 1 hour.
+You pick your speed — Standard, Priority, or Rush — when you start, and your prescription can reach your pharmacy in as little as 30 minutes.
 You'll get a secure portal message the moment your review is ready.

 Do I need a live phone or video visit?